What Was The Good Friday Experiment?

 Results: What Were the Findings of the Good Friday Experiment?

-The Good Friday experiment is one of those experiments with a bit of a dubious history when it comes to interpreting the results.
+The Good Friday Experiment has a bit of a dubious history when it comes to interpreting the results.

 Pahnke assessed the study by having the participants fill out a questionnaire that quizzed them on their subjective experiences, with questions focusing on such categories as “Unity” and “Deeply Felt Positive Mood.”